emacs-php/php-mode/README.md

 The current maintainers are:

-1. Eric James Michael Ritz
+1. Syohei Yoshida
-2. Syohei Yoshida
+2. Eric James Michael Ritz

 Please submit any bug reports or feature requests by creating issues on [the GitHub page for PHP Mode](https://github.com/ejmr/php-mode).
-You can also send email for any bugs or features to `ejmr at plutono dot com`.
-However, we prefer GitHub issues because they are easier for all contributors to see.

 Installation